xma711/notebook/software_engineering/docker/README.md

 docker container: responsible for actual running of applications and includes the operating system, user added files and meta-files

-docker index: a centrailized registry allowing backup of docker container images with public and private access permissions.
+docker index: a centralized registry allowing backup of docker container images with public and private access permissions.

 Namespaces: first level of isolation, making sure a process running in a container cannot see or affect processes running outside the container.